 - Higher security risk: As mentioned above, BYOD policies are less secure and present a greater security risk to sensitive information and company or customer/client data.
 Keeping that data private and protected is already difficult enough, but it becomes even more so when you can’t dictate company policies about device usage or implement a common security plan across all employee devices.

 - Loss of privacy: With BYOD policies, the lines between work and employees’ personal lives can get blurry, and if you aren’t careful, your private organizational information could end up in unauthorized hands.
 This is especially true when employees leave for another job.
-If you don’t lay out specific policies protecting private company information housed on personal devices, it can result in other individuals — even your direct competitors — with access to your sensitive data.
+If you don’t lay out specific policies protecting private company information housed on personal devices, it can result in other individuals—even your direct competitors—with access to your sensitive data and leave you open to data breaches.

 Should You Adopt a BYOD Policy?